pglen/pyedpro/README.md

  The editor can be run from pip; from single packed executable; from git directory, and from packaged appimage.

+ The images are available from the git largefile subsystem.

 [See Doxygen generated Documentation on GitHub Pages](https://pglen.github.io/pyedpro/html/)

 ### Platforms